The answer section is a work in progress. I am working on providing answers to every exercise but this takes time. Thank you for your patience.

 2. The import should be “core:fmt”, not just “core” (line 3)

-3. It should be main :: proc() not proc :: main() (line 5)
+3. The procedure signature for main is main :: proc() not proc :: main() (line 5).

 4. println is misspelled. (line 6)